Last Updated on

 5. Overall Package/Lifestyle

-Lastly, you should think of your wage as an overall package.
+Lastly, think of your wage as an overall package.
 What are some of the advantages that you might get with the job offer at stake?

-Do you get a standard salary alone, or do you get a relatively low wage + free accommodation + free food + wonderful lifestyle, get to live in and experience beautiful scenery every day, et cetera?
+Do you get a standard salary alone, or do you get a relatively low wage + free accommodation + free food + wonderful lifestyle, get to live in and experience beautiful scenery every day, etc.?

-In some instances, the offer may seem unattractive at first, but in the end (when you really think about it), it becomes clear that you are making the right choice.
+While an offer may seem unattractive at first, by looking at the overall package it often turns out you are definitely making the right choice.